tylerdsilva/P2P-Distributed-Storage/README.md

 * **Flask Implementation:** The flask app provides a UI to the client connected to a peer to upload or download files.
 All authentication with the smart contract happens here using web3 packages.

 # Components on Git

+**./Contract**
+This folder contains the solidity smart contract that is deployed on the Goerli test network.
+It also has the ABI that users can interact with during the file upload and download process.

+**./Flask**